 - Scan each completed Observation Verification Form and save it to your computer or memory device as a PDF file.

 - Upload each Observation Verification Form PDF at the appropriate point in the online application process.
 NOTE: DO NOT save Observation Verification Forms as DOC, JPG, TXT, or any other file type.

 students who have been employed as rehab technicians

-Students seeking admission to the Physical Therapist Assistant Program who had been employed as Rehab Technicians may submit an Employer Verification letter in lieu of observation hours forms.
+Students seeking admission to the Physical Therapist Assistant Program who had been employed as Rehab Technicians within the last three years may submit an Employer Verification letter in lieu of observation hours forms.
 This employment verification letter should:

-- Be on the official letter of head of employer
+- Be on the official letterhead of the employer

 - Include dates of employment